Automating Tombstone Threshold Alerts with Python in Cassandra 4.x/5.x

 for line in output.splitlines():

-current_table = None
+current_keyspace, current_table = ks.group(1).strip(), None

 continue

-f"{current_keyspace}.{table_name}" if current_keyspace else table_name
+current_table = f"{current_keyspace}.{name}" if current_keyspace else name

 continue

-tombstone_map[current_table] = int(tomb_match.group(1))
+tombstone_map[current_table] = int(tomb.group(1))

 return tombstone_map

-def send_webhook_alert(url: str, payload: Dict, retries: int = 3) -> bool:
+def send_webhook_alert(url: str, payload: dict, retries: int = 3) -> bool:

 for attempt in range(retries):